htang014/ucr-cs100/textbook/awk/README.md

 prints `"hello world\n"` for every line with a match.

 You can also use `;` to denote the end of an action.
-This is useful for stringing together multiple actions.
+This is useful for stringing together multiple actions like so:
 ```
 awk '/pattern/ {action; action}' [filepath]
 ```
-So,
+Here's an example:
 ```
 awk '{print; print "-------------"}' class.txt
 ```
-adds `"-------------"` under every line:
+This adds `"-------------"` under every line:
 ```
 Class #1 taught by Berta Quinney
 -------------